 Getting back to today’s game, Walker’s college teammate Jonathan Murphy reached base four times (2-for-3, two walks) and Jorge Polanco, Max Keper and Travis Harrison all doubled.
 The offense, again, was done in by a lack of production with runners in scoring position (0-for-5).

 Also of note, Niko Goodrum was injured while covering second base on a stolen base attempt.
 He left the game with a twisted knee.
 Joel Licon replaced him at second base, while Polanco got the start at shortstop.

-Mason Melotakis got his 8th win of the season by going six innings.
+Mason Melotakis got his 8th win of the season, going six innings.
 He allowed a run on four hits.
 He struck out six and reports were that he looked good.
-I’m a little concerned by his four wild pitches, but a 9:3 GO:FO rate is pretty good.
+There is some concern with his four wild pitches, but a 9:3 GO:FO rate is pretty good.
 Melotakis, who pitched a combined 86 innings last year, is already over 90 for this season.
-It will be interesting to see how he has handled as the year progresses and the playoffs approach.
+It will be interesting to see how he is handled as the year progresses and the playoffs approach.

 David Hurlbut picked up a three-inning save, his sixth, with three perfect innings.